mvcortez/Bayesian-Inference/README.md

  pooled_nonhier_dist - nonhierarchical counterpart of mdip.py but with pooling of data

- nonhier_fixed - nonhierarchical counterpart of fixed.py but with pooling of data
+ pooled_nonhier_fixed - nonhierarchical counterpart of fixed.py but with pooling of data